 I’d love to say I am highly educated about Figs. I’m not.
 My main experience with figs is through their marriage with the ‘Newton’.
 Loved them as a kid and frankly never considered the gooey, sweet cookie center may have originated in nature.
+How I went from that to creating Honey-Mascarpone Ice Cream with Balsamic Drizzle, Grilled Figs and Walnuts is a bit of a round about path but you’ll be very glad I landed here once you taste this dessert!

 It’s only been in the past years as I’ve overtly sought out produce to master that figs have surfaced on my radar.
 But I avoid them.
 Nestled amidst friendly, familiar summer fruits, the box of figs sits, like big fat brown-and-purple teardrops, foreign and intimidating.

-The Mascarpone Ice Cream is simple and quick.
-I decided not to toil over a custard process but rather combined some simple mascarpone, honey, half and half, lemon juice and salt, blending it up and pouring it into the ice cream maker.
+The Honey-Mascarpone Ice Cream is simple and quick.
+I decided not to toil over a custard process but rather combined some simple mascarpone, honey, half and half, lemon juice and salt, blending it up and pouring it into my ice cream maker.
 It turned out creamy and light with a clear flavor of mascarpone and honey.
 When lightly rippling the balsamic reduction together with the figs and walnuts it was nothing short of perfection.
 Certainly worth the wait for the figs!

 This ice cream recipe is straight forward and certainly not fussy.
 Everything is added to a blender then frozen in an ice cream maker.
 To ensure proper freezing I suggest the ice cream be made the night before planning to eat it and frozen in a separate container overnight for the best effect; I personally do that with all homemade ice cream.
 The flavors for this dish are sophisticated without being pretentious.
 It's a flavorful comforting summer dessert.